MCP integration

 ◀── JSON or SSE ───

-If an SSE response stream is interrupted before the matching response arrives, the client can resume with Last-Event-ID.
+If an SSE response stream is interrupted before the matching response arrives, the client resumes with Last-Event-ID.
+Bearer tokens and arbitrary custom headers are configured declaratively on StreamableHttpTransportConfig.

 The full picture